oveleon/product-installer/README.md

   - Optimize styles in Firefox (Firefox does not support the `:has()` selector)
   - Provide all dependencies for manual installation (Download packages)
   - Create database and migration process
 - Create product overview
+- Create product update process
 - Use translations everywhere
-- Set license
+- Set bundle license
 - Set bundle to public